SoySauceLab/CollectionKit/README.md

 <img src="https://cdn.rawgit.com/SoySauceLab/CollectionKit/4045170/Resources/example3.svg" />

 We updated the array three times in this example.
 Each update is triggering a reload.
-You might be thinking that this is very computational intensive, but CollectionKit is smart enough to only update once per layout cycle.
+You might be thinking that this is very computational intensive, but it isn't.
+CollectionKit is smart enough to only update once per layout cycle.
 It will wait until the next layout cycle to actually reload.

-So even after executing the 3 lines above, CollectionView will still be showing [7, 8, 9].
+After executing the 3 lines above, CollectionView will still show `[7, 8, 9]`.
 But once the current run loop cycle is completed, CollectionView will update immediately.
 Your user won't notice any lag from this process.

 To trigger an update immediately, you can call `collectionView.reloadData()` or `provider.reloadData()` or `dataSource.reloadData()`.

 To make collectionView reload on the next layout cycle, you can call `collectionView.setNeedsReload()` or `provider.setNeedsReload()` or `dataSource.setNeedsReload()`.
-You might already understanded, once you update the array inside `ArrayDataSource`, it is basically calling `setNeedsReload()` for you.
+You might already noticed, once you update the array inside `ArrayDataSource`, it is basically calling `setNeedsReload()` for you.

 Note that if you assign an array to the dataSource and later update that array instead.
 It won't actually update the `CollectionView`